codepath/android_guides/Real-time-Messaging.md

 To subscribe and send messages to a channel, we leverage the easy-to-use Android SDK.
 Check out [this step-by-step tutorial](http://www.pubnub.com/docs/java/android/tutorial/data-push.html#_step_2_access_the_api) as well as this [handy quickstart guide](http://www.pubnub.com/docs/java/android/tutorial/quick-start.html).
 We can also take a look at the [Android PubNub Code](https://github.com/pubnub/java/tree/master/android) which includes a detailed README.
 A complete example of using PubNub can be [found within this example](https://github.com/pubnub/java/tree/master/android/examples/PubnubExample/src/com/pubnub/examples/pubnubExample10).

 If we want to **use PubNub as a service** such that the messages are being received even when the app isn't open, we can check out [this simple example](https://github.com/pubnub/java/tree/master/android/examples/SubscribeAtBoot/src/com/pubnub/examples/subscribeAtBoot) which describes how to setup a `PubNubService` which subscribes to a channel and receives messages starting up as soon as the device boots.
 This solution is expanded on in [this stackoverflow post](http://stackoverflow.com/a/9608967/313399).

+## Contus Fly

+Contus Fly, an instant chat app solution provide [chat API for a website](https://www.contus.com/messaging-solutions.php) and messaging SDK for Android & iOS, equipped with voice/video calling feature has set on a journey to create seamless connectivity in powering the video and voice functionality through WebRTC.

 ## Sinch